jerrymakesjelly/autoremove-torrents/docs/config.rst

    As long as a chosen torrent satisfies one of these conditions, it will be removed.

 The first 15 conditions are here.
+In order to avoid torrents being mistakenly deleted, some conditions are only available for certain torrent status.

 .. list-table::
    :header-rows: 1

    * - Condition
      - Unit
+     - Available Status
      - Description
    * - ``ratio``
      -
+     - All
      - Maximum ratio
    * - ``create_time``
      - Second
+     - All
      - The maximum time elapsed since the torrent was added to the client.
 When a torrent reaches the limit, it will be removed (no matter what state it is).
    * - ``seeding_time``
      - Second
+     - All
      - Maximum seeding time of a torrent.
    * - ``max_downloadspeed``
      - KiB/s
+     - Downloading
      - Maximum download speed of a torrent.
 Torrents that exceed the limitation will be removed.
    * - ``min_uploadspeed``
      - KiB/s
+     - Downloading or Uploading
      - Minimum upload speed of a torrent.
 Torrents below this speed will be removed.
    * - ``max_average_downloadspeed``
      - KiB/s
+     - All
      - Maximum average download speed.
 Just like ``max_downloadspeed``.
    * - ``min_average_uploadspeed``
      - KiB/s
+     - All
      - Minimum average upload speed.
 Just like ``min_uploadspeed``.
    * - ``max_size``
      - GiB
+     - All
      - Torrent size limitation.
 Remove those torrents whose size exceeds the limit.
    * - ``max_seeder``
      -
+     - All
      - Maximum number of seeders.
 When the seeders exceeds the limitation, the torrent will be removed.
    * - ``min_leecher``
      -
+     - All
      - Minimum number of leechers.
 When the number of leechers is less than the settings, the torrent will be removed.
    * - ``max_connected_seeder``
      -
+     - Downloading or Uploading
      - Maximum number of connected seeders.
 Just like ``max_seeder``.
    * - ``min_connected_leecher``
      -
+     - Downloading or Uploading
      - Minimum number of connected leechers.
 Just like ``min_leecher``.
    * - ``last_activity``
      - Second
+     - All
      - The maximum time allowed since a torrent has stopped being active, that is, the maximum time without uploading or downloading.
 When the torrent reaches the limit, it will be removed.
    * - ``max_progress``
      - Percent (%)
+     - All
      - The maximum download progress.
 The maximum value is 100.
    * - ``upload_ratio``
      -
+     - All
      - The maximum upload ratio.
 Note that the upload ratio here is different from the ratio.
 For each torrent, the upload ratio is ``uploaded size`` divided by its ``size``.

 Beside these condition, the other 3 remove conditions are here.
 The rest of the torrents will be removed if they trigger these conditions.